AnangoPrabhat/BPhO-Computational-Challenge/README.md

 Acknowledgments:

 Parts of the development of this project utilised Google's Gemini 2.5 Pro for its reasoning and coding capabilities.
+Specifically, for the main tasks website, much of it was previously done in jupyter notebook using ipywidgets, but when we tried to scale this into a whole website the ipywidgets sliders did not work well.
+Therefore, we used AI assistance to convert the ipywidgets sliders into JavaScript sliders, and for handling some parts of the Flask application code.
+For the vision simulator and eye test game website, we used AI assistance for fixing bugs in some areas and so some parts are AI-written.
+However, the core functionality remains the same since our first version.

 Authors: Anango Prabhat, Thales Swanson